Why you should consider putting your house into a trust

 Apply online for expert recommendations with real interest rates and payments.

-At that point, your chosen trustee will be responsible for following the instructions of the trust and distributing the assets in the trust to your beneficiaries.
 It can give you peace of mind knowing that ownership of your home will be passed to the person you designate as soon as you pass away (or under whatever conditions you stipulated in the trust agreement).
-The process also helps your beneficiary avoid a drawn-out legal process first.
+The process of putting your house in a trust also helps your beneficiary avoid a drawn-out legal process first.

 Get approved to refinance.